WerDei/Server-Hats/README.md

 ## Configuration
 The mod is very customizable, making it easy to tune it to your preference.

-By default, mod allows to equip some items that have special rendering rules in vanilla Minecraft:
+By default, mod allows players to equip some items that have special rendering rules in vanilla Minecraft:
 * Banners
 * Fence gates
 * Amethyst clusters and buds